kubeflow/website/content/en/docs/external-add-ons/feast/introduction.md

 - __Data quality and validation__: Features are business critical inputs to ML systems.
 Teams need to be confident in the quality of data that is served in production and need to be able to react when there is any drift in the underlying data.

 ## How to use Feast with Kubeflow?

+Feast can be run on the same Kubernetes cluster as Kubeflow, and may be used to serve features for models that are trained in [Kubeflow Pipelines](/docs/components/notebooks/overview/) and deployed with [KServe](/docs/external-add-ons/kserve/introduction/).

 ### Requirements